cflee/shinythings/README.md

 * Why are small caps not included next to IWDA/EIMI? [part 2 #5461](https://forums.hardwarezone.com.sg/121149256-post5461.html)
 * What to do with cash meant for car purchase in 8 years? [part 2 #5047](https://forums.hardwarezone.com.sg/120651459-post5047.html)
 * Should I buy more (on top of DCA amount) when market dips below x% of your average price? [part 2 #6075](https://forums.hardwarezone.com.sg/122116245-post6075.html)
+* Why MSCI World instead of S&P500? [part 2 #6209](https://forums.hardwarezone.com.sg/122247478-post6209.html)
+* Ray Dalio's All Weather Portfolio? [part 2 #6253](https://forums.hardwarezone.com.sg/122264800-post6253.html)
+* What to do with cash for flat downpayment in 5 years?
+Also, should I allocate savings solely for that or a mix of that and investing? [part 2 #6406](https://forums.hardwarezone.com.sg/122333002-post6406.html)

 ## Equity ETFs
 * Quick and dirty answer to currency risks when buying equity ETFs? [part 2 #5732](https://forums.hardwarezone.com.sg/121512062-post5732.html)